qmikell27/Project_1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_ Web-1 (10.0.0.5) and Web-2 (10.0.0.6)
+Web-1 (10.0.0.5) and Web-2 (10.0.0.6)
 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
 Filebeat - Metricbeat
 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
 - Filebeat monitors log files or locations and collects log events.
 The events are then sent to Elasticsearch or Logstash for later use.
 In these logs we are able to see system logs and any changes or activity within the files.
--Metricbeat collects the metrics from the operating system and from anything running on the server.
+- Metricbeat collects the metrics from the operating system and from anything running on the server.
 We can see things such as the time and location of user accessing the server as well as the type of operating system and even the referrer to the server
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: